Investing Simple Logo

 For example, if you're currently paying 12% in taxes and assume that in the future you'll be in a 25% tax bracket, you'd be better off to pay the 12% now instead of 25% later.

-Minor Traditional IRAs and Minor Roth IRAs
+Minor Traditional IRAs And Minor Roth IRAs

 With both Traditional IRAs and Roth IRAs, your child will need to have earned income.
-Without earned income, you are not allowed to contribute to an IRA.

-Opening a Minor Roth IRA
+Opening A Minor Roth IRA

 You can set up Minor Roth IRAs at a variety of brokers.